hugogirard/routingHL7MsgToBus/README.md

 Here you have the name of the topic and the list of subscriptions.
 Each subscription has a rule name and all the needed rules (filter) based on specific segments and fields from the HL7 v2 message.

 The IsActive can be used to deactivate the subscription in case of maintenance or other reason.
-If you deactivate a subscription keep in mind of the [restrictions ](https://learn.microsoft.com/en-us/azure/service-bus-messaging/entity-suspend).
+If you deactivate a subscription keep in mind of the [restrictions ](https://learn.microsoft.com/en-us/azure/service-bus-messaging/entity-suspend).  **Note** that the IsActive is not used in the code right now in this **sample**.

 The recreate can be used to delete and create again the subscription and the rules.
 Doing so will remove all the messages in the subscription.
 This is useful when you want to change the rules (filter) and you want to remove all the messages that don't match the new rules.